awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-a.md

    }
    ```

-   If you want users who assume this role to be able to view a list of repositories on the AWS CodeCommit console home page, add an additional statement to the policy, as follows:
+   If you want users who assume this role to be able to view a list of repositories on the CodeCommit console home page, add an additional statement to the policy, as follows:

    ```
    {